Brian Clough: Rift with Peter Taylor

 Hartlepools, Derby, Brighton and Forest, retired from football in 1982, bringing to an end their partnership.
 Several events had strained their friendship in the past: while at Derby, Taylor was riled when he learned that Clough had accepted a pay rise from Sam Longson without telling him; Taylor did not get one.
 Then, in 1980, Taylor released a book, With Clough, By Taylor, which detailed their partnership, but he had not told Clough that he was writing the book.
 Six months after retiring, Taylor was appointed Derby County manager.
 When their teams met in the FA Cup third round on 8 January 1983 at the Baseball Ground, the two managers ignored each other and did not speak.
-Derby County won the match 2–0.
+Derby won the match 2–0, a result which Forest players said was the angriest they had seen Clough react to, which was compounded when Forest's Willie Young shook hands with Taylor after the game before getting on the coach, with Clough then running to the back of the coach where Young was sitting to ask him: "Did you shake hands with that shithouse Taylor?"

 When Taylor signed John Robertson from Forest without informing Clough on 21 May 1983, it was, according to Robertson, "the straw that broke the camel's back" and the two men would never speak again.
 In a tabloid article, Clough called Taylor a "snake in the grass" and declared that "if his car broke down and I saw him thumbing a lift, I wouldn't pick him up, I'd run him over."
 Taylor retorted that Clough's outbursts were "the sort of thing I have come to expect from a person I now regard with great distaste."

 The rift had not been repaired by the time Taylor died in October 1990, but Clough and his family attended Taylor's funeral.
 According to Taylor's daughter Wendy, Clough was "deeply upset" by Taylor's death and telephoned her when he heard the news.
 Clough dedicated his autobiography in 1994 to Taylor, and he also paid tribute to him when he was given the freedom of Nottingham, as he did in September 1999 when a bust was unveiled of Clough at the City Ground.